- Who we are

 We have also put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Cookies assist us to monitor the number of people visiting our site for statistical purposes.
+Cookies enable us to monitor the number of people visiting our site for statistical purposes.
 It is important to note that accepting cookies used on our site does not give us access to any personal information.
-We may collect and store general information such as:

 You have various rights with respect to our use of your personal data.